uiua-lang/uiua/site/text/experimental.md

 ### Data Functions

-If the fields of a data definition are immediately follwed by some code, the data definition becomes a *data function*.
+If the fields of a data definition are immediately followed by some code, the data definition becomes a *data function*.
 Data functions have a `Call` function defined which is invoked instead of the normal `New` constructor when the data definition's name is used as a function.

 The normal constructor is called, then the constructed data is passed to the function.